Breakfast, lunch and tapes the way the locals like it

 A word to the wise (and to louts): If you’re the type of tourist who enjoys being loud, rambunctious, and underdressed, Bar Rafel is not the place for you.
 Find something more in line with your lifestyle in the seedier parts of the tourist district.

 Don’t be in hurry.
 Though service is fast and efficient, this is not a fast-food place.
-Simply act like a local, and Rafel, Anna, and Carlos will take good care of you.
+Simply act like a local, and Rafel, Anna, and Sergi will take good care of you.

 Bar Rafel’s building is a listed monument